Government PSC Jobs: Vacancies & Alerts

 Just like UPSC, Most PSC exams conduct a three-stage process:

-• Preliminary – Objective type, screening test.
+• Preliminary – Objective-type, screening test.

 • Mains – Descriptive, with optional and compulsory subjects.